PublishMSMQ Step

 Usage:

-MSMQ is a queue service built into the Microsoft Windows operating system.
-For more information, refer to the Windows documentation on MSMQ.
+MSMQ is a queuing service built into the Microsoft Windows operating system.
+For more information, see the Windows documentation on MSMQ.

-To install MSMQ, run OptionalFeatures at a command prompt to open the 'Windows Features' dialog.
+To install MSMQ, run OptionalFeatures from a command prompt to open the 'Windows Features' dialog.

-In the feature tree of the dialog, check the top-level feature 'Microsoft Message Queue (MSMQ) Server.'
-This also checks the sub-feature 'Microsoft MessageQueue (MSMQ) Server Core.'
+In the dialog's feature tree, select the top-level feature 'Microsoft Message Queue (MSMQ) Server.'
+This also selects the sub-feature 'Microsoft MessageQueue (MSMQ) Server Core.'
 The dialog should look like this:

-After the message queues are configured in Computer Management, the list is displayed for reference in this manner.
+After the message queues are configured in Computer Management, the list is displayed for reference as shown.

 Example: